 Who has the governance of the LTD insurance plan?
-The Treasury Board of Canada (TBC) has the governance of the plan, SISIP Financial Services (SISIP FS) is the administrator, and Manulife Financial is the insurer.
+The Treasury Board of Canada (TBC) has the governance of the plan, SISIP Financial is the administrator and Manulife is the insurer.

 Am I covered if my injury or medical condition is not attributable to military service?
 In most instances, the LTD plan covers you 24/7* and provides an income replacement benefit regardless of whether you are injured in the line of duty or not.

 *Refer to question “How do I know if I have LTD coverage?”

 Treasury Board of Canada (TBC) pays 100% of the premiums for claims involving service-related injuries and illnesses.
 However, for claims involving non service-related injuries and illnesses, TBC pays 85% of the total premiums while Regular Force personnel pay the remaining 15%; total contribution of the member is 0.171% of monthly salary.